tcplugins/tcDebRepository/readme.md

 There are links on the Edit Repository pages, and the Debian Repositories page (in the breadcrumb of the Edit page) to browse a repository.
  ![Screenshot of Repository browser](docs/images/tcdebrepository_browse.png "The Debian File Repository is browsable and publicly available")

+ **Note:** Debian Repositories are publically available.
+There is no authentication required to browse a repository or access its packages.

 ### Configuring a Debian server to use tcDebRepository
 The `/etc/apt/sources.list` file needs to be modified on your Debian computer to include the APT line entry of the Debian Repository located on the TeamCity server.
 Alternatively, a new file created in `/etc/apt/sources.list.d/` named something like `teamcity.list` containing  the APT line.